AhmedelheGery/react-report-status/README.md

 2. The results of the user’s status report.
 Provided are logos for each directory.
 3. The status check should work with different locations/countries.
 Here is the location that we use for our tests:

-- - Einstein Cafe, Unter den linden 42, 10117
+- - Gumbo Yaya, 3 Rue Charles Robin, 75010

 But you should feel free to play around and test other locations too.
 Pay attention to the API response/UI - why is it different?